lnxjedi/gopherbot/doc/Configuration.md

 # Primary Configuration File - gopherbot.yaml

-The robot's core configuration is obtained by simply loading `conf/gopherbot.yaml` from the **install directory** first, then the **local config directory** (if set), overwriting top-level items in the process.
+The robot's core configuration is obtained by simply loading `conf/gopherbot.yaml` from the **install directory** first, then the **config directory** (if set), overwriting top-level items in the process.

 ## Configuration Directives
 Note that some of this information is also available in the comments of the distributed `conf/gopherbot.yaml.sample`.